RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Background and Related Work

 \section{Background and Related Work}

 We situate our research within the context of enterprise communication around metrics.
-Following this, we review prior work relevant to aspects of \remixtape's functionality, from view coordination to chart recommendation and the visualization of time-oriented data.
+We then review prior work relevant to \remixtape's key elements: view coordination, context externalization, chart recommendation, and visualizing time-oriented data.